axb2035/gym-chase/README.md

 https://www.atariarchives.org/morebasicgames/showpage.php?page=26
 for an example.

+The challenge is to build a reinforcement learning agent that can consistently eliminate all robots without getting eliminated itself.

 ## Installation
 To use gym-chase ```gym``` needs to be installed into your target virtual environment.
 To install gym-chase activate your target virtual environment and